Home » Main Dish Recipes » Eggplant Involtini

 • If the eggplants have lots of seeds, lightly salt and let sit 20–30 minutes.
 Pat dry before grilling.

-• Grilling the eggplant slices takes the most time, but you can do it a day ahead and store in the fridge.
+• Cooking the eggplant slices takes the most time, but you can do it a day ahead and store them in the fridge.

 • No grill pan?
 Bake slices brushed with oil or shallow fry and drain well.